-The title is an adaptation of ‘Uncanny Valley’, which is the name of a theory found in fields that involve representations of the human form, such as robotics or animation.
-In a nutshell, it refers to a sense of revulsion at a figure that very closely resembles a human being, but not closely enough to be truly realistic.
-The technological origin of the phrase pleasingly undermines the pastoral theme of the piece.
-At least, this is my justification for using such a terrible play on words.
+The title is an adaptation of ‘Uncanny Valley’, which is the name of a phenomenon found in fields that involve representations of the human form, such as robotics and animation.
+It refers to a sense of revulsion at a figure that very closely resembles a human being, but not closely enough to be truly realistic.
+The technological origin of the phrase is a contradiction of the pastoral theme, and this contradiction mirrors my interest in balancing musical ideas that move either mechanically or freely.

 Uncanny Vale was co-commissioned by Britten Sinfonia and Wigmore Hall following OPUS2014, a competition for unpublished composers.
 The commission was made possible by the generous donations of 22 people including principal commissioners Roger and Susan May and one donation in memory of Ettore Fenaroli, as part of Britten Sinfonia’s Musically Gifted campaign.
 Wigmore Hall acknowledges the support of André Hoffmann, president of the Fondation Hoffmann, a Swiss grant-making foundation.